Dynalon/reactive-state/README.md

 Reactive State
 ====

 A typed, wrist-friendly state container aimed as an alternative to Redux when using RxJS.
-Written in TypeScript but usable from plain JavaScript.
+Written with RxJS in TypeScript but perfectly usable from plain JavaScript.
 Originally inspired by the blog posting from [Michael Zalecki](http://michalzalecki.com/use-rxjs-with-react/) but heavily modified and extended since.

 Features
 ----

   * wrist-friendly with no boilerplate code, no string constants, and not a single switch statement
   * Actions are just Observables, so are Subjects.
-Call `.next()` to dispatch an action.
+Just call `.next()` to dispatch an action.
   * dynamically add and remove reducers during runtime (usefull in lazy-loaded application modules)
   * no need for async middlewares such as redux-thunk/redux-saga; actions are Observables and can be composed and transformed asynchronously leveraging RxJS built-in operators
+  * no need for selector libraries like MobX or Reselect, RxJS already ships it
-  * single, application-wide Store concept as in Redux, but with linked standalone stores representing slices/substates for easy reducer composition and sub-tree notifications
+  * single, application-wide Store concept as in Redux, but with linked standalone stores representing slices/substates for easy reducer composition and state separation
   * Strictly typed to find errors during compile time
   * Heavily tested, 70+ tests for ~150 lines of code
+  * React bridge (like `react-redux`) included, though using React is not mandatory

 Installation
 ----